isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 how Singapore can pursue sustainable consumption and production, and build a strong 3R (reduce, reuse and recycle right) culture.
-In April 2019, MEWR conducted two focus group discussions with 90 participants.
+In April 2019, MSE conducted two focus group discussions with 90 participants.
 The discussions were co-organised with
 NGOs Zero Waste SG and LepakInSG, and